PyMesh/PyMesh/README.md

 ### Build ###

+The first step is to compile the optional third party dependencies:

+    cd $PYMESH_PATH/third_party
+    mkdir build
+    cd build
+    cmake ..
+    make
+    make install

+Third party dependencies will be installed at `$PYMESH_PATH/third_party/local` directory.

+Now we can build the main project.
 It is recommended to build out of source:

     cd $PYMESH_PATH
     mkdir build